intel-iot-devkit/reference-implementation/face-access-control/README.md

 #### Download and install OpenCL\*

-The Intel® CV SDK requires OpenCL\*, which is available as a separate download.
+The Intel® Computer Vision SDK Beta R3 requires OpenCL\*, which is available as a separate download.
 We provide a script that helps with the installation process [here](https://software.intel.com/file/593325/download).
 Unpack the archive using:

     tar xf install_OCL_driver2_sh.tgz